State–action–reward–state–action: Initial conditions ()

 Since SARSA is an iterative algorithm, it implicitly assumes an initial condition before the first update occurs.
-A low (infinite) initial value, also known as "optimistic initial conditions", can encourage exploration: no matter what action takes place, the update rule causes it to have higher values than the other alternative, thus increasing their choice probability.
+A high (infinite) initial value, also known as "optimistic initial conditions", can encourage exploration: no matter what action takes place, the update rule causes it to have higher values than the other alternative, thus increasing their choice probability.
 In 2013 it was suggested that the first reward $r$ could be used to reset the initial conditions.
 According to this idea, the first time an action is taken the reward is used to set the value of $Q$.
 This allows immediate learning in case of fixed deterministic rewards.
 This resetting-of-initial-conditions (RIC) approach seems to be consistent with human behavior in repeated binary choice experiments.